BatuhanKaganErhan/Fourier-Analysis-of-a-Coupled-Oscillator-System/README.md

 This project simulates a 3-degree-of-freedom (3-DoF) coupled oscillator system and performs a Fourier Transform (FT) on the displacement of the first oscillator.
 It uses numerical integration to solve the system's equations of motion and plots the Fourier spectrum.

 ### Requirements

--Python 3.x
+Python 3.x
--NumPy
+NumPy
--SciPy
+SciPy
--Matplotlib
+Matplotlib

 ### Installation
 To install the required dependencies, you can use pip (Python's package installer).
 Run the following command in your terminal or command prompt: